amplab/training/ampcamp/image-classification-with-pipelines.md

 There are a few things going on in this class definition.
 First: A Transformer has two type parameters: its input and output types.
 Second, *every* Transformer extends TransformerNode, which is used internally by Keystone for Pipeline construction and execution.
-In turn TransformerNode extends Serializable, which means it can be written out and shipped over the network to run on any machine in a Spark cluster.
 Third, it extends Pipeline because every Transformer can be treated as a full pipeline in it's own right.
 Fourth, it is `abstract` because it has an `apply` method which needs to be filled out by the implementor.
 Fifth, it provides a default implementation of `apply(in: RDD[A]): RDD[B]` which simply runs the single-item version on each item in an RDD.